GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 # The Derivation of The RoboTorq from Physical Units

+Imagine you had a thermodynamically perfect 1 kW Humanoid Robot.
+They don't exist and never will.
+But assume you have one for now.

+What would be the physical value of that ideal Robot's ideal task for 1 hour?

 `1 RoboTorq / 1 RoboHour = 1 token * 1kW`,
-- because one thermodynamicaly perfect 1 kW Robot working for 1 hour processes 1 token with 1 Joule of energy every 1 second for 1 hour, and by definition would earn should earn 1 RoboTorq.
+- because one thermodynamically perfect 1 kW Robot working for 1 hour processes 1 token with 1 Joule of energy every 1 second for 1 hour, and by definition would earn 1 RoboTorq.

 `1 RoboTorq = 1 token * 1KW * 1 RoboHour`,
 - from combining kW and hour to kWh.

 `1 kW * 1 RoboHour = 3.6 million RoboJoules`,
 - because RoboJoules is the robotic equivalent of "manpower."
+- not a real unit.
+It only provides context for how the energy is being used, like the word manpower.
+- Real unit is Joules = energy, Robojoules = roboticized energy

 `1 RoboTorq = 1 token * 3.6 million RoboJoules`,
-- because RoboJoules provide context for how the Joules (energy) are being used (by a robot).

 `1 micro TokenTorq = 1 token * 1 RoboJoule`
 - The TokenTorq is a novel unit definition: the AI/Robotic equivalent of physical torque.
 - Not metaphorical.
 - It is how the information in a token is leveraged into value by roboticized energy.
+- This is not unprecedented.
+Standard torque has the same physical unit as Joules (Newtons * meters), but is consensually agreed upon to represent a different concept.

 `1 RoboTorq = 3.6 TokenTorq = 3.6 (token * kWh)`
 - This is the value basis for the RoboTorq.
 It will never change so long as the laws of physics don't.